 Huxbear in Newton Abbot

-This vineyard in the Teign Valley was first planted in 2007 and now covers 15 acres with Chardonnay, Pinot Noir, Pinot Meunier, Bacchus, Schonberger and Siegerrebe vines.
+This vineyard in the Teign Valley was first planted in 2007 and now covers 15 acres with Chardonnay, Pinot Noir, Pinot Meunier, Bacchus, Schönberger, and Siegerrebe vines.

-The 90 minute tour and tasting sessions are offered on selected dates until the end of August.
+The 90-minute tour and tasting sessions are offered on selected dates until the end of August.

 You can read more about life on this Devon vineyard in the owner’s regular Devon Life column.

-More places to taste South Devon wines
+More places to enjoy South Devon wines

 Of course, you don’t need to go on a wine tour to enjoy a glass of Devon wine.
-Many local restaurants and bars are proud to serve locally produced drinks.
+Many local restaurants and bars are proud to serve locally-produced drinks.

-And if you’d like to buy a bottle of locally made wine or spirits to take home, why not visit one of these farmers markets in South Devon.
+And if you’d like to buy a bottle of locally-made wine or spirits to take home, why not visit one of these farmers markets in South Devon.